MISP/misp-rfc/sightingdb-format/raw.md

 #### value

 The attribute value, used to store and retrieve information about an attribute.
 Note that value is not returned back in the JSON object, since it is queried, it is known.
+The Value is described in a section below, as it is very specific and can be either "as is", a hash, encoded in base64 or any other convenient mechanism.

+The value implementation **MUST** offer at least: 1) Raw value 2) Base64 URL Encoded 3) SHA256 Hash

 #### first_seen